Alp-Usta/RouteFinder/HOW_IT_WORKS.md

 **The scanner.** Type or scan the last four digits of a tracking number and it says which driver has it, which stop, and the ETA.
-It searches routed packages *and* screened-out ones — an FC package used to report NOT FOUND, which reads like a bad scan when really the package just belongs in a different bin.
+It searches routed packages *and* screened-out ones.
+A return package used to report NOT FOUND, which reads like a bad scan when really the package just belongs in a different bin.

 **Per-stop ETA.** Set a departure time and every stop shows a clock time.
 Derived from the drive-time matrix plus service time for everything delivered before it.

-**Constraint editor.** All 38 tunables as sliders with typed inputs beside them.
+**Constraint editor.** All 56 tunables as sliders with typed inputs beside them.
 Times are entered in minutes.
 Overrides apply to the next calculation only and are reset server-side afterwards, so one person's experiment can't leak into anyone else's run.

-**Exception pages.** FC returns and held addresses each get their own page with per-package reasons and a CSV export.
+**Exception pages.** Returns and held addresses each get their own page with per-package reasons and a CSV export.

 ---